-A blower is a handy tool to have around the house, so why wouldn’t it be handy at the jobsite as well?
+A leaf blower is a handy tool to have around the house, so why wouldn’t it be handy at the jobsite as well?
 You could use one to: clear the floors; blow shingle grit off a roof; clean up that miter saw before loading it up for the day; dry the morning dew off your outdoor workstation; blow the filth out of your work truck; you could even use it to dust yourself off before heading home for the day.

 If you’re already invested in DeWalt’s 20V Max system, the DCBL720P1 blower just might be a tidy solution to a messy jobsite.
 It won’t take up much more space in your truck than a push broom, and it cranks out 400 CFM and blows air at 90 MPH!

 It weighs in at 10.1 lbs, which is less than some corded sidewinders.
 And while light on weight, it’s definitely not light on runtime: Makita claims it can cut 250 2x4s on one charge.
 Other tools in the X2 family include: chainsaws, blowers, trimmers and a rotary hammer.
-Next, check out our cordless circular saw buying guide.

-For half the price of a quality jobsite radio, you can get yourself a M12 wireless Jobsite Speaker that will stream podcasts or music via Bluetooth from your smartphone.
+For half the price of a standard jobsite radio, you can get yourself a M12 wireless Jobsite Speaker that will stream podcasts or music via Bluetooth from your smartphone.
 It won’t sound quite as good as a full-size radio, but what you sacrifice in sound, you benefit in size.
-This rugged little speaker runs off of one M12 battery, and it’s small enough to rest on a windowsill and can fit inside a tool bag at the end of the day.
+This rugged little bluetooth speaker runs off of one M12 battery, and it’s small enough to rest on a windowsill and can fit inside a tool bag at the end of the day.
 It communicates with your smartphone up to 30-ft. away and also has a handy USB port in case your phone battery gets low.